 The names of the nominees, their principal occupations, and certain other information regarding them set forth below are based upon information furnished to the Company by them.
+Except as noted below, none of the nominees currently serve on the board of directors of any other publicly-traded companies.

-Charles E. Bradley, Jr., 47, has been the President and a director of the Company since its formation in March 1991, and was elected Chairman of the Board of Directors in July 2001.
+Charles E. Bradley, Jr., 48, has been the President and a director of the Company since its formation in March 1991, and was elected Chairman of the Board of Directors in July 2001.
 Mr. Bradley has been the Company's Chief Executive Officer since January 1992.
 From April 1989 to November 1990, he served as Chief Operating Officer of Barnard and Company, a private investment firm.
 From September 1987 to March 1989, Mr. Bradley, Jr. was an associate of The Harding Group, a private investment banking firm.
-Mr. Bradley does not currently serve on the board of directors of any other publicly-traded companies.